data-forge/data-forge-js/README.md

 ## Extract values from an index

-Retreive the index from a data-frame:
+Retrieve the index from a data-frame:

 	var index = dataFrame.getIndex();

-Retreive the index from a series:
+Retrieve the index from a series:

 	var index = someSeries.getIndex();